Monthly Archives: December 2012

 In the first scene, a young girl heads off to a hut in some secluded swampland with a handful of toys.
 Whilst she is playing, a roaring motorbike engine is heard pulling near and so she heads off to avoid detection amongst the surrounding shrubbery.
 Two rock and roll teens burst in to the shack and begin to make out, but somewhat stereotypically, the female (complete with a hairstyle that is ‘air-baloon-like’) ‘doesn’t feel safe’.
 Her gentlemanly boyfriend accepts her decision with the charming words of, “You f*king bitch!”
 He also pulls the head off of one of the toys inside, much to the displeasure of the on looking child.
-Both rockers jump on to their motorcycle and begin to speed off, but just before they leave, they are hit by a bucket full of mud, thrown in anger in response to the dismemberment of the dolly.
+Both rockers jump on to their motorcycle and begin to speed off, but just before they leave, they are hit by a bucket full of mud, thrown by the kiddie in response to the dismemberment of the dolly.
 The bike loses control and violently crashes into a pit of bizarrely misplaced spikes.The kiddie looks on in shock as the riders bleed to death.

 Fast forward to present time and the infant is now grown up and a teacher at a local high school.
 Her strict approach causes friction with one rebellious group of students and after an aggressive confrontation, they plan revenge on her.
 The posse head up to her house later that night with a prank in mind to torment her, but what they find waiting for them is not what they expected…